New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 ### 0.3.5

 - Extend check for extra spaces to also include extra non-alphabet characters.
 - Check for missing opening or closing parenthesis.

+### 0.3.6

+- When emphasizing, match to next _, not last _ in line.
+- Extend check for space between periods to also include other chars
+- Check for unexpected adjacent chars.
+- Check for matching quote missing.

 ## Extension Development